Hermann Reutter

 Hermann Reutter ([ˈhɛʁman ˈʁɔʏtɐ]; 17 June 1900 – 1 January 1985) was a German composer and pianist who worked as an academic teacher, university administrator, recitalist, and accompanist.
 He composed several operas, orchestral works, and chamber music, and especially many lieder, setting poems by authors writing in German, Russian, Spanish, Icelandic, English, and ancient Egyptian and Greek, among others.

 He was director of Dr. Hoch's Konservatorium in Frankfurt from 1936 to 1945 and of the Musikhochschule Stuttgart from 1956 to 1966.
-He then taught master classes, regularly at the Musikhochschule München and at universities in the U.S., Europe, and Japan.
+He then taught master classes, regularly at the Musikhochschule München and at universities in the United States, Europe, and Japan.
 He founded the Internationale Hugo-Wolf-Akademie in Stuttgart in 1968, serving as its president until his death.

 Career

 Reutter was born in Stuttgart, where he took singing lessons with Emma Rückbeil-Hiller.
 He moved to Munich in 1920 and studied voice with Karl Erler and then, at the Musikhochschule München, piano with Franz Dorfmüller, organ with Ludwig Mayer, and composition with Walter Courvoisier.

 He took part in the Donaueschingen Festival from 1923 and had contact to the "Donaueschingen circle", especially to Paul Hindemith.
 From 1926, he was a frequent composer at the annual festival of the Allgemeiner Deutscher Musikverein, for several world premieres of his works.
 He focused on lied recitals as an accompanist from 1929, working with notable singers and conductors of the period.
 Between 1930 and 1936, he toured the U.S. seven times as the accompanist of singer Sigrid Onegin.

 In 1932, Reutter was appointed principal composition professor at the Musikhochschule Stuttgart.
 He composed the opera Lübecker Totentanz based on the art work at the Marienkirche in Lübeck.
 Reutter was a member of the Nazi Party.
 In 1936, his opera Doktor Johannes Faust was premiered at the Oper Frankfurt.
 The same year, he became the director of Dr. Hoch's Konservatorium in Frankfurt, which was called the Staatliche Musikhochschule after 1938.